lf-edge/ekuiper/docs/en_US/guide/ai/python_openvino_tutorial.md

 # Running OpenVINO Algorithms with Python Function Plugin

-[LF Edge eKuiper](https://www.lfedge.org/projects/ekuiper/) is an edge lightweight IoT data analytics / streaming software which can be run at all kinds of resource-constrained IoT devices.
+[LF Edge eKuiper](https://www.lfedge.org/projects/ekuiper/) is an edge lightweight IoT data analytics/streaming software that can run on all kinds of resource-constrained IoT devices.

-[OpenVINO](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/overview.html) is an open source toolkit that makes it easier to write once, deploy anywhere.
+[OpenVINO](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/overview.html) is an open source toolkit that makes it easier to write once and deploy anywhere.
 It converts and optimizes models trained using popular frameworks like TensorFlow, PyTorch, and Caffe.
 Deploy across a mix of Intel hardware and environments, on-premise and on-device, in the browser, or in the cloud.
 The example code and models for OpenVINO take reference from [Intel - Industrial Surface Defect Detection Reference Implementation](https://www.intel.com/content/www/us/en/developer/articles/reference-implementation/industrial-surface-defect-detection.html).

-By integrating eKuiper and OpenVINO, users can analyze the data more easily.
+By combining eKuiper and OpenVINO, data analysis can become more accessible and efficient.
 This tutorial will guide you through creating an AI-based system for defect detection on surfaces, utilizing the power of eKuiper and OpenVINO.
 A complete plugin package, including full source code, can be downloaded from [eKuiper Resources page](https://github.com/lf-edge/ekuiper/blob/master/docs/resources/openvinoProject.zip).